ambaradan/docsmarker/docs/rocksmarker/init.md

 ### Calls to functions

-In the final part of the *init.lua* file, there are three function calls used to call other Lua scripts and further configure the Neovim environment.
+In the final part of the *init.lua* file, there are three function calls used to call other Lua scripts to further configure the Neovim environment.
-The three function calls present are essential to complete the configuration of Rocksmarker and enable additional features.
+These three function calls are essential to complete the configuration of Rocksmarker and enable additional features.

 The three function calls at the bottom of the file are: